sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

 Sensible:

-1. Finds the vertical range (y-extent) for a section in the group based on text matching. if no Range:Stop, next section's range starts at next Anchor:Match +yOffset.
+1. Finds the vertical range (y-extent) for a section in the group using Match and Stop lines.
+Range can span pages. if no Stop, next section's range starts at next Anchor:Match +yOffset.
 This ensures sections’ ranges never overlap.
 2.  (repeats) Continues finding ranges for sections, searching down the page and across page breaks.
 3. Extracts fields from each section in the group.
-Extract anythingin the y-extent (can include tables or other complex data); usually the data is in a repeated structure
+Extract anything the y-extent (can include tables or other complex data); usually the data is in a repeated structure